buildwithgrove/path/README.md

 ### 6.1 Updated Endpoint

-Enabling user data will modify the endpoint for service requests to require a user app identifier at the end of the URL path.
+Enabling user data will modify the endpoint for service requests to require an endpoint identifier at the end of the URL path.

 For example: